 where the matrix $I(\theta)$ is the \emph{Fisher matrix} of the given model.
-The last equation presents the natural gradient $\widehat F_j(\theta)$ as the inverse Fisher matrix applied to the ordinary gradient with respect to the parameters.
+The last equation presents the natural gradient $\widehat F_j(\theta)$ as the inverse Fisher matrix applied to the ordinary gradient for the parameters.
 Notice that the non-parametric setup clarifies an explicit set of assumptions to justify the computation. \end{remark}

-\begin{example}[Gradient Flow of the entropy: cf. Ex.~\ref{ex:running-4}] The integral curves of the gradient flow equation
+\begin{example}[Gradient Flow of the entropy: cf. ex.~\ref{ex:running-4}] The integral curves of the gradient flow equation